ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-as-pwa.md

 The team is working to implement a force update/remove feature if your AMP Service Worker needs to be disabled or changed if a deployment to users has gone wrong.

-To effectively manage a server worker, you should understand how [standard HTTP caching affects the way your service worker's JavaScript is kept up to date](https://developers.google.com/web/updates/2018/06/fresher-sw).
+To effectively manage a service worker, you should understand how [standard HTTP caching affects the way your service worker's JavaScript is kept up to date](https://developers.google.com/web/updates/2018/06/fresher-sw).
 Service workers served with appropriate HTTP caching directives can resolve small bug fixes by making the appropriate changes and redeploying your service worker to your hosting environment.
 If you need to remove a service worker, it's a good idea to keep a simple, [no-op](https://en.wikipedia.org/wiki/NOP) service worker file handy, like the following:

 ```js
 self.addEventListener('install', () => {